GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 I personally don't use the word Latinx; it's mainly used in this country, and very few people outside of this country use that term.
 This is a very diverse community, with different cultures within the Latinx diáspora.
 The Spanish language unites us, but even though we speak the same language, our vocabulary changes from country to country and our accents are very different.
 If I have to pick one thing that makes us one, it is the value we place on our family and cultural heritage.

+{{< img src="hhm-2022-laura" >}}

+**A picture is worth a thousand words, what photograph or image best represents your cultural connection?**

+My family is my connection to our culture.
+This photo with my two daughters and my granddaughter at the beach is a favorite.

 **How do you show up as Latinx?
 Why is that important to you?**

 I have an accent that people notice immediately and it's part of who I am.
 I don't hide my identity from anyone.
 I try to help and lift other Latinx/Hispanics—we are a group of hard-working, very capable individuals that sometimes don't get great opportunities.